-DOE is the fourth-largest federal land manager, conducting its mission at 50 major sites on 2.4 million acres across the country.
+DOE is the fourth largest federal land manager, conducting its mission at 50 major sites on 2.4 million acres across the country.
+In addition to land, DOE’s assets include distinctive world-class facilities; irreplaceable natural and cultural history; and rare assemblages of plants, animals, and mineral resources.
+Numerous sites and tens of thousands of acres of land will be transferred to LM after active environmental remediation has been completed.
 LM will act as a steward for lands under its authority, overseeing the proper management of these man-made and natural resources and ensuring their beneficial use for current and future generations.

 LM has several sites that are regularly open to visitors.
 It’s important to us that members of the public have access to the information they need to be confident in the safety of our sites.
 Our visitor and interpretive centers provide valuable information to affected communities about the history of LM sites, their cleanups, and our ongoing long-term stewardship work.